IQ404/study-notes/README.md

   ❓ Explore the possible situation(s) where newly occurred error is discarded even when there is available error flag(s).

-- One important note is that, in many implementations, `glGetError` will return an error code when it is called without a valid OpenGL context (e.g. after `glfwTerminate();` is called), which means checking `glGetError()` in a loop may result in an infinite loop if we somehow do that after `glfwTerminate();`.
+- One important note is that, in many implementations, `glGetError` will return an error code when it is called without a valid OpenGL context (e.g. after `glfwTerminate();` is called), which means checking `glGetError()` in a loop may result in an infinite loop if we somehow do that after `glfwTerminate();` (e.g. destructor of stack variable may invoke `glGetError` after `glfwTerminate();` which stays inside the closing curly bracket).
 However, in my current understanding, there is no guarantee for `glGetError` to return error code if there is no valid OpenGL context - so, make sure that we do NOT call `glGetError` after `glfwTerminate`.

 One way to implement `glGetError` error reporting, using macros in MSVC, is as follows: